theaulait/final/README.md

 - The code compiles, ideally without warnings.
 - If tests are provided, they pass.
-- Your code is organized and formatted reasonably.
+- Your code is well organized and formatted.
 - Your variables, methods, and attributes are named reasonably.
-- You follow good Java coding practice regarding,
+- You follow good Java practice regarding,
   - member access (`public` or `private`)
   - use of accessors
   - static methods and attributes

-These problems are designed to be solved with relatively few lines of code.
-If you find yourself writing dozens of lines of code to solve one problem, try looking for a simpler solution.
+These problems are designed to be solved with relatively few lines of straightforward code.
+If you find yourself writing dozens of lines or complex logic to solve one problem, try looking for a simpler solution.